AGProjects/sylkrtc.js/README.md

     * incoming: initial state for incoming calls
     * progress: initial state for outgoing calls
     * established: call media has been established
+* **dtmfToneSent**: emitted when one of the tones passed to `sendDtmf` is actually sent.
+An empty tone indicates all tones have finished playing.

 #### Call.answer(options={})